Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 to the `start_parsing` function).

 If there is a directly applicable CMoS standard or the compound is in the dictionary, the app
 returns an explanation of whether the term should be hyphenated.
-Otherwise, the app splits
+Otherwise, the app sends
-the compound into two and sends two new requests to the API (one for each element of the
+two new requests to the API, one for each element of the compound.
+It then provides each
-compound).
-It then provides each element's definitions to the user and asks the user to pick
+element's definitions to the user and asks the user to pick the relevant definition
-the relevant definition (e.g., whether the user intends for "well" to be an adverb or a noun).
+(e.g., whether the user intends for "well" to be an adverb or a noun).
+Finally, the app returns
-Finally, the app returns an answer to the user's hyphenation question.
+an answer to the user's hyphenation question.

 ## The API's JSON Responses